Ellison C. Travis

 Chief, Criminal Division

-Brian Frazier is the Chief of the Criminal Division.
-In that role, Mr. Frazier supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud, cybercrime, public corruption, child exploitation, and narcotics and firearms offenses.
+Jamie A. Flowers Jr. was appointed as Chief of the Criminal Division in January 2022.
+As Criminal Chief, Mr. Flowers supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud and financial crimes, cybercrime, public corruption, child exploitation, and narcotics and firearms offenses.
 Prior to his appointment as Chief, Mr. Flowers served as Deputy Chief for two years.